-Clara Bosak-Schroeder joined the Classics department in 2015 and became an affiliate of History in 2016.
+In 2015, Clara Bosak-Schroeder joined the Classics department of UIUC where she is also an affiliate of History, Medieval Studies, and Comparative and World Literature.
 She received her PhD in Classical Studies from the University of Michigan, with certificates in Greek and Roman History and Graduate Teaching, and a BA in Classical Languages from UC Berkeley.

 Specializations / Research Interest(s)